Who should I talk to?

 If the parent/guardian and the teacher are not able to resolve the issue, it should be discussed with the school principal (or designate).
 In the case of an inquiry expressed by a community member, the first point of contact should always be the school principal.
 The principal (or designate) will gather facts from everyone involved to clarify the problem and work to resolve the matter as quickly as possible.
-Basic to every inquiry follow up is the Board’s expectation that students and employees will follow school and Board policies and procedures.
+Fundamental to every inquiry follow-up is the board’s expectation that students and employees will follow school and board policies and procedures.

-If the parent/guardian/community member and the Director of Education are not able to resolve the issue, the parent/guardian/community member are encouraged to ask for a referral to their local Trustee.
-In the event that all other steps have been exhausted, the parent/guardian/community member may register as a delegation and make a presentation to the trustees at a regular meeting by contacting the Executive Assistant to the Director of Education.
+If the parent/guardian/community member and the director of education are not able to resolve the issue, the parent/guardian/community member is encouraged to ask for a referral to their local trustee.
+In the event that all other steps have been exhausted, the parent/guardian/community member may register as a delegation and make a presentation to the trustees at a regular meeting by contacting the executive assistant to the director of education.
 The Board will consider requests from members of the public to make presentations at Board meetings as outlined in By-Law XII.

 Parents/guardians have the right to have a representative of their choosing in attendance at meetings with staff.
 Any costs/expenses associated with such a representative are the responsibility of the parents/guardians.

 A representative supporting the parents/guardians must agree, at the outset or in advance of the meeting, to respect and maintain the confidentiality of any matter discussed at the meeting between parents/guardians and staff.
 Parents/guardians and/or representatives may be asked to sign a confidentiality agreement.

 Principals, staff, and parents/guardians will be notified in advance of a meeting as to who is anticipated to be in attendance.

 3.0 MATTERS THAT SHOULD NOT BE DISCUSSED BY STAFF